vaslabs/couchbase-session-replication/README.md

 mvn package
 docker-compose up
 ```
-Should create a couchbase cluster runnning tomcat and a the sample web application.
+Should create a couchbase cluster runnning tomcat and the sample web application.

 Then you can run the integration tests (*Spec)